wichtounet/etl/README.rst

 therefore, a recent compiler is necessary to use it.
 This library is tested on the following compilers:
  * GCC 4.9.1 and greater
- * CLang 3.4 and greater
+ * CLang 3.7 and greater
  * icc 15.0.2 and greater

 Although compilation should work on all these compilers, for some reason clang has huge memory consumption on this library. icc produces the fastest executable but it is quite slow to compile.
+Compilation on clang <3.7 should work, but only without debug symbols.

 The library has never been tested on Windows.